 When to Water Fig Trees

-So what are the water requirements for fig trees?
-A general rule is 1-1 ½ inches of water per week either form rainfall or irrigation.
-The tree will let you know if it needs to be watered by the yellowing of its foliage and dropping of leaves.
+So, what are the water requirements for fig trees?
+A general rule is 1 to 1 ½ inches (2.5-4 cm.) of water per week either from rainfall or irrigation.
+The tree will let you know if it needs to be watered by the yellowing of its foliage and the dropping of leaves.
 Don’t put off irrigating fig trees until they become symptomatic.
 This will only stress the trees and put you at risk for a smaller or less superior crop.

 If you’re unsure about fig tree watering, dig into the soil with your fingers; if the soil is dry near the surface, it’s time to water the tree.